anewgard41/README-Generator-Using-Node.js/README.md

 To install necessary dependencies, run the following command:

 ```
-npm i prolly
+npm i
 ```

 ## Usage

-it's a lot of javascript
+It is open source.
+Go crazy!

 ## License